-Many people don't know what forging and casting are and don't know the difference between forging and casting?
-Today let's take a look together:
+Many people don't know what is forging and casting and the difference between forging and casting.
+Today let's take a look together.

-(1).
-Casting: It is the process of melting metal into a liquid that meets certain requirements and pouring it into a mold.
-After cooling, solidification, and cleaning, a casting (part or blank) with a predetermined shape, size and performance is obtained.
-Casting process is the basic technology of modern machinery manufacturing industry.
+It is the process of melting metal into a liquid that meets certain requirements and pouring it into a mold.
+After cooling, solidification, and cleaning, a casting (part or blank) with a predetermined shape, size, and performance is obtained.
+The casting process is the basic technology of modern machinery manufacturing industry.

-(3).
-There many materials (such as metal, wood, fuel, modeling materials, etc.) and equipments (such as metallurgical furnaces, sand mixers, molding machines, core making machines, shakeout machines, shot blasting machines, cast iron plates, etc.) requiring for casting process and they will produce dust, harmful gas and noise which causes environmental pollution.
+There many materials (such as metal, wood, fuel, modeling materials, etc.) and equipment (such as metallurgical furnaces, sand mixers, molding machines, core making machines, shakeout machines, shot blasting machines, cast iron plates, etc.) requiring for the casting process and they will produce dust, harmful gas and noise which causes environmental pollution.

-(5).
-There are many types of casting.
-According to modeling method they can be divided into following categories:
+According to the modeling method, they can be divided into the following categories:

-① Common sand casting, including wet sand, dry sand and chemical hardened sand.
+Common sand casting, including wet sand, dry sand, and chemical hardened sand.

-(1).
-Forging: It is a processing method that uses forging machinery to apply pressure to metal blanks so as to cause plastic deformation to let forging material have certain mechanical properties, certain shapes and sizes.
+It is a processing method that uses forging machinery to apply pressure to metal blanks so as to cause plastic deformation to let forging material have certain mechanical properties, certain shapes, and sizes.